AshleyF/Forthkit/book.md

 width 2 / constant columns
 ```

-The beauty of Forth is in its simplicity.
+The beauty of Forth lies in its simplicity.
 These `constant` definitions create compile-time values—`width` and `height` define our canvas dimensions, while `columns` tells us how many Braille characters wide our display will be.

 ### Drawing Your First Pixels